Skip to content

 Support Questions and Known Issues

-Mountain Lion has disabled the MsgFiler Engine plugin.
+Mail on OS X Mavericks/Mountain Lion has disabled the MsgFiler Engine plugin.
 Filing is slow again in MsgFiler 3!

 Re-install MsgFiler Engine.
 All Mail plugins are automatically disabled following an upgrade of the operating system.